 The Capricorn Diversified Investment Fund continues to grow.
-With assets exceeding \$13 million it is amongst other things, now responsible for producing approximately 90kw of solar electricity, owns a jet aircraft leased to Jetgo Australia (Holdings) Pty Ltd, Suncorp House in Rockhampton, and 16 per cent of Federation Villages (an over 55's lifestyle village based in Melbourne).
-The fund is now yielding in excess of 5 per cent, a return which grows as new assets are included.
+With assets exceeding \$14 million it is amongst other things, now responsible for producing approximately 90kw of solar electricity, owns a jet aircraft which is currently in maintenance, awaiting leasing or sale, Suncorp House in Rockhampton, and 16 per cent of Federation Villages (an over 55's lifestyle village based in Melbourne).